-The Town and responding bidder/proposers expressly acknowledge and agree that the Town has made no express or implied promises to expend any dollar amounts with respect to the services addressed by this Bid/RFP.
-By submitting a bid /proposal in response to this Bid/RFP, each bid/proposer acknowledges and agrees that the provisions of this Bid/RFP, and/or any communication, statement, act or omission by representatives of the Town in the selection process, shall not vest any right, privilege, or right of action in any bidder and or proposer.
+The Town and responding bidder/proposers expressly acknowledge and agree that the Town has made no express or implied promises to expend any dollar amounts with respect to the services addressed by this Bid/RFP or any RFP.
+By submitting a bid /proposal in response to any\Bid/RFP, each bid/proposer acknowledges and agrees that the provisions of any Bid/RFP, and/or any communication, statement, act or omission by representatives of the Town in the selection process, shall not vest any right, privilege, or right of action in any bidder and or proposer.